jostylr/literate-programming/lp5.md

 Have some more preview/testing options.
 Maybe an abort on failed test/jshint kind of stuff and/or a diff viewer. npm diff seems popular.

-More docs.

 Using  VARS to write down the variables being used at the top of the block.
-Then use _"Substitute parsing|vars" to list out the variables.
+Then use _"Substitute parsing:vars" to list out the variables.

     var [insert string of comma separated variables]; // name of block